What Exactly Is Valley Fever? All Every Dog Owner Should Know About This Disease

 Common tests include:

-- A blood test for valley fever (also called cocci test, cocci serology, or cocci titer)
+• A blood test for valley fever (also called cocci test, cocci serology, or cocci titer)

-- Blood cell counts and common blood tests.
+• Blood cell counts and common blood tests.

-- Chest radiographs
+• Chest radiographs

-- Joint and bone x-rays.
+• Joint and bone x-rays.

 In Which States Can You Find Valley Fever?

 A person contracting valley fever inhales the spores of specific fungi.
-Coccidioides immitis or Coccidioides posadasii, the fungus that causes valley fever, are found in the soil in some areas of Arizona, Nevada, Utah, New Mexico, California, Texas, and Washington.
+Coccidioides immitis or Coccidioides posadasii, the fungus that causes valley fever, is found in the soil in some areas of Arizona, Nevada, Utah, New Mexico, California, Texas, and Washington.
 It bears the name of California’s San Joaquin Valley.

 How Can I Check For Valley Fever On My Dog?

 Medical professionals most frequently check for Valley fever by drawing blood and sending it to a lab to check for Coccidioides antibodies or antigens.
-To check for Valley fever pneumonia, doctors may perform imaging tests such as chest x-rays or lung CT scans.
+To check for Valley fever pneumonia, doctors may perform imaging tests such as chest X-rays or lung CT scans.

 What Does Rash Valley Fever Really Look Like?